wmacevoy/kiss/README.md

 ## File IO sucks less.

-Here is a java program that makes an CSV file with 100 die rolls pairs:
+Here is a java program that makes a CSV file with 100 die rolls pairs:

 ```java
 import static kiss.API.*;